Providing support and promoting respect for everyone with a visible difference

 Unless there is anything in your employer’s policies and procedures which allows you to return part-time, one or more of several routes might be useful:

-1. The law says that employees with at least 26 weeks’ service can request a flexible working arrangement.
+1. The law says that employees can request a flexible working arrangement.
 This could include a temporary (or permanent) reduction in hours.

 2. If your visible difference counts as a disability under the Equality Act 2010, a reduction in hours could be a reasonable adjustment which your employer is required to make.